-It is a well established fact that the future of healthcare lies in the field of nanotechnology.
+It is a well-established fact that the future of healthcare lies in the field of nanotechnology.
 The technology is set to change healthcare forever.
-Nanomedicine and healthcare market is expected to grow at a compound annual growth rate (CAGR) of 9.50%, rising from US$89.783 billion in 2018 to US$154.809 billion in 2024.
+Nanotechnology in Healthcare Market is expected to grow at a compound annual growth rate (CAGR) of 9.50%, rising from US$89.783 billion in 2018 to US$154.809 billion in 2024.
 Nanotechnology offers an opportunity to work at the same scale of several biological processes, organic molecules, and cellular mechanisms, hence providing a huge impetus for innovation in healthcare and medicine, with a plethora of advances such as drug delivery systems, implantable devices, biosensors, nanoscale therapeutics, and imaging technologies.
-Among these, drug delivery systems constitute a huge market-share with anticancer treatment being the major contributor.
+Among these, drug delivery systems constitute a huge market share with anticancer treatment being the major contributor.

 Geographically, significant growth has been observed in US markets and is expected to be one of the market leaders as far as the growth in nanomedicine is concerned.
 The top emerging markets will be in the Asia-Pacific region while Africa and Middle-East will see some growth in the upcoming years.
 The booming medical tourism industry in India is projected to bolster the demand for nanotechnology in the healthcare market.

 Higher investment in R&D in nanomedicine and devices with major pharmaceutical companies tying up with nanotech start-ups.